Integral fast reactor: Liquid metal sodium coolant

-Extreme fire hazard with any significant amounts of air (oxygen) and spontaneous combustion with water, rendering sodium leaks and flooding dangerous.
+Significant drawbacks to using sodium are its extreme fire hazardousness in the presence of any significant amounts of air (oxygen) and its spontaneous combustion with water, rendering sodium leaks and flooding dangerous.
 This was the case at the Monju Nuclear Power Plant in a 1995 accident and fire.
 Reactions with water produce hydrogen which can be explosive.
-Sodium activation product (isotope) 24Na releases dangerous energetic photons when it decays (however it has a very short half-life of 15 hours).
-Reactor design keeps 24Na in the reactor pool and carries away heat for power production using a secondary sodium loop, adding costs to construction and maintenance.
+The sodium activation product (isotope) 24Na releases dangerous energetic photons when it decays (albeit having only short half-life of 15 hours).
+The reactor design keeps 24Na in the reactor pool and carries away heat for power production using a secondary sodium loop, but this adds costs to construction and maintenance.